capdevon/jme3-artificial-intelligence/README.md

 # jme3-artificial-intelligence
 Updated version of the jME3-ai library.

-🔔 If you found this project useful, please let me know by leaving a like to motivate me to improve it.
-Thanks.
+🔔 Enjoying this project?
+Give it a star to show your support and motivate me to keep improving it!

 ## Requirements
 - [CritterAI](https://github.com/stevefsp/critterai/tree/master) - Stephen Pratt’s NMGen Study project files to generate the navmesh